-How to Get Franchise Leads – 3 Things to Know
+How to Get Franchise Leads in 2021 – 3 Things to Know

 But what should companies do if things are not as glorious and they are not getting great results, when franchise leads do not come as easily or the quality of the leads is not acceptable?